azerion/bluestack-sdk-android/upgrading.md

 **Update SmartAdServer SDK :**

-In your app's build.gradle, replace the following line from the "dependencies" :
+In your app's build.gradle, replace the following lines from the "dependencies" :

 ```groovy
 // Smartadserver SDKs